Blaze Bayley: Blaze Bayley (2007–onwards)

-Blaze Bayley (2011–2013)

 On 31 March 2011, Blaze announced that he would continue as a solo performer working with different musicians.

 Alongside the reunion and new recordings of Wolfsbane, Bayley played a two-week acoustic solo tour in the UK in September 2011 with fellow Wolfsbane guitarist Jase Edwards plus a few unplugged gigs in Italy with Andrea Neri on guitar.
 Footage of the acoustic shows with Jase Edwards can be seen on the Official Blaze Bayley YouTube Page.

-In 2011 Blaze presents the first new song with the renewed line-up, called "Black Country".
+In 2011, Blaze presents the first new song with the renewed line-up, called "Black Country".
 In February 2012 Bayley toured Russia with Paul Di'Anno, starting a partnership between the two ex-Iron Maiden singers who hit the road as "Blaze VS Paul" and "Double Trouble Tour" in 2012 and 2013.

 The singer hit the stages of some summer festivals and after that travelled to the US in October/November 2011 for his first full US headline tour since his days with Iron Maiden, supported by North-American musicians of the Canadian band Man the Destroyer plus American guitarist/producer Rick Plester, of international fame, who worked with Bayley in the future.

 On 26 December 2011, in a personal Christmas message on his website Blaze announced that his new album The King of Metal would be released on 8 March 2012.
 On the same day, Blaze officially announced the first two legs of the King of Metal world tour on the official Blaze Bayley Facebook page.

 The King of Metal album was recorded between Italy and the Netherlands, mixed by Tony Newton at Steve Harris home studio, Rick Plester in the US and Raoul Soentken in the Netherlands.